IBM/merlin-docs/docs/guides/openshift/merlininstall.md

 ## Initializing the Vault

-After Merlin has been installed, an admin will need to initialise the vault.
+After Merlin has been installed, an admin will need to initialize the vault.
 The vault is used to securely store credentials and important information securely.
-When you initialise the vault, **be sure to store** the secrets and token that are provided by the UI. **These are required** during Merlin upgrades and any time the vault needs to be unsealed.
+When you initialize the vault, **be sure to store** the secrets and token that are provided by the UI. **These are required** during Merlin upgrades and any time the vault needs to be unsealed.

 ![](../../images/osc/osc-20.png)